Seafarers' Allowance, Fisher Tax Credit and Sea-going Naval Personnel Tax Credit

 6. Complete and submit the form.

-If you are jointly assessed, it is the assessable spouse or nominated civil partner who needs to apply.
+If you are jointly assessed, the assessable spouse or nominated civil partner needs to apply.

 Next: Sea-going Naval Personnel Tax Credit